orcpac7/web-development-with-node-and-express-2e/README.md

 ## Companion Repository

 This companion repository has a folder for every chapter.
-While most chapters follow a familiar formulat, each one has its own README.md file to explain any differences.
+While most chapters follow a familiar format, each one has its own README.md file to explain any differences.